instante/utils/README.md

 Installation
 ------------

-The best way to install Instante urila is using  [Composer](http://getcomposer.org/):
+The best way to install Instante utils is using  [Composer](http://getcomposer.org/):

 ```sh
 $ composer require instante/utils